 2≤NBPSCSiSS≤12, for iSS=1,2,…,NSS, inclusion of NBPSCSiSS=1 is TBD

-The number of encoders equals one, NES=1,

 The encoder type is LDPC.

 38.3.15.2 Segment parser

 The bit stream of each spatial stream is further parsed to the frequency segments if the RU or MRU size of the user is larger than 996 tones.
 The segment parser operation described in 36.3.13.5 (Segment parser) is specified for one of the spatial streams in EQM transmission, and the parsing is carried out in the same way per stream.
 For multi-stream UEQM transmissions, the segment parser operation described in 36.3.13.5 (Segment parser) shall be applied to each spatial stream using the parameters corresponding to the modulation order of the stream.